 Instead of clearing the virus, CD4 cells are used by HIV to replicate.
-This continues until ART is started.
+This continues until you start ART.

 The replication cycle

 Each replication cycle lasts for about two days and has several stages.
 Each stage can be a target for HIV drugs.